Naming-isDifficult/LIGN167_Final/README.md

  - ~~Audio data loader~~ *(Now Functioning)*
    - Using original data directly instead of mu-law encoded or one-hot encoded as input *(Still Pending)*
  - ~~Audio data splitter~~
-   - *Replaced by using yield instead of returning a batch created by the whole sound file.
-Now functioning*
+   - *Replaced by using yield instead of returning a batch created by the whole sound file.*
  - Network Layers
  - Model
  - Data